LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

   - More than 5 restarts per team is not recommended to maintain reasonable match durations
   - Staff may force this number to stay as maximum 5 for broadcasting purposes
 - Server-wide technical issues do not count against a team's restart limit
-  - A server-wide issue is defined as an event where all players are simultaneously disconnected
+  - A server-wide issue is defined as an event where all players are simultaneously disconnected or where significant desync/unprocessed frames issues cause the game to be competitively unplayable for more than 1 minute.
   - These are considered official server problems outside of individual team control
 - Important clarification: Map dodging (leaving a match because of an undesired map) is not recognized as a legitimate technical issue